paesibassi/RepData_PeerAssessment1/PA1_template.md

 5. *Do these values differ from the estimates from the first part of the assignment?
 What is the impact of imputing missing data on the estimates of the total daily number of steps?*

 Inputing missing values raised both mean and median values.
-Note that if we didn't ignore the NAs from the initial sum calculation, mean and median would be unaffected, because we would have removed the incomplete days, so the daily steps distribution would be unaffected.
+**Note**: if we didn't ignore the NAs from the initial *sum* calculation, mean and median would be unaffected by imputting, because we would have removed the incomplete days from the start.

 \newpage